 In any case, Disney decided to make the Virtual Queue system operational for most new rides when they first open and are in the most demand.
 This system stops crowds from getting too long outside, and also prevents mobs of people running for the ride entrance at rope drop.

-When it comes to Cosmic Rewind, this is likely to be the most popular ride the park has ever seen.
+When it comes to Cosmic Rewind, this has pretty much been the most popular ride the park has ever seen.
 There have been some big attraction openings in the last few years such as Remy’s Ratatouille Adventure and Frozen Ever After.
 Both of those rides are still extremely popular and can have wait times pushing 2 hours long.

-With the massive hype around Guardians of the Galaxy: Cosmic Rewind, this will top both of those rides easily.
-I don’t know if it will reach quite the same level as Rise of the Resistance has, but it will be close.
+With the massive hype around Guardians of the Galaxy: Cosmic Rewind, so far, this has topped both of those rides easily.
+It hasn’t quite reached the same level as Rise of the Resistance has, but it will be close.
 That means using boarding groups can significantly cut down on the amount of time guests will have to spend in line.

 It also helps Disney since they don’t have to lay out extra queues when an attraction first opens to handle the overflow of guests.
 Not to mention it makes guests feel more satisfied not having to wait in line for 5 hours, and that they got more for the money they spent that day (that is of course if they were able to get a boarding pass).